-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Outline solutions provided along with analytical individual feedback for coursework's.
 Examination feedback summarising strengths and weaknesses of the class.
 Individual feedback on submissions from lecturer and/or demonstrators in laboratory sessions.